kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 If you don't see those, try restarting `kube-proxy` with the `-v` flag set to 4, and then look at the logs again.

-### A Pod cannot reach itself via Service IP
+### Edge case: A Pod fails to reach itself via the Service IP {#a-pod-fails-to-reach-itself-via-the-service-ip}

+This might sound unlikely, but it does happen and it is supposed to work.

 This can happen when the network is not properly configured for "hairpin" traffic, usually when `kube-proxy` is running in `iptables` mode and Pods are connected with bridge network.
 The `Kubelet` exposes a `hairpin-mode` [flag](/docs/admin/kubelet/) that allows endpoints of a Service to loadbalance back to themselves if they try to access their own Service VIP.
 The `hairpin-mode` flag must either be set to `hairpin-veth` or `promiscuous-bridge`.

 The common steps to trouble shoot this are as follows: